serra-vp/PHP1-OOP-AddressBook-refactor/README.md

 * `/app/Objects/IConnect.php` = PHP interface class that blueprints the methods of Connection class

-* `/app/Objects/Query.php` = PHP Class that holds mysqli queries for CRUD operations.
+* `/app/Objects/Query.php` = PHP Class that holds pdo queries of our CRUD operations.

 You also need to instantiate `Query` object and complete the `app/index.php`